SeleniumHQ/selenium/py/docs/source/index.rst

 Example 2:
 ==========

 Selenium WebDriver is often used as a basis for testing web applications.
-Here is a simple example uisng Python's standard `unittest <http://docs.python.org/3/library/unittest.html>`_ library:
+Here is a simple example using Python's standard `unittest <http://docs.python.org/3/library/unittest.html>`_ library:

 ::